jbkcc 6 months ago

 A quick test to that hypothesis (which I'm too lazy to try to perform but offer to anyone who might be interested in looking or who might already know) would be looking at ancient Chinese table layouts. :)

-• 6510 6 hours ago
+• 6510 6 months ago

 the last col is the header.
 I see the use of row-span too!
 Something we are still struggling to figure out.

-• MomsAVoxell 9 hours ago
+• MomsAVoxell 6 months ago

 I had the thought that the columns served different levels of literacy - that there is a hierarchy of competence in the columns themselves, or at least that each column could be assigned to a different person for action.